carpentries-incubator/data-harvesting-for-agriculture/_episodes/09-R-RStudio-Jill.md

  1. <font color="magenta">They have been able to run the install script we sent them and have all packages installed</font>
  1. <font color="magenta">They *do* need an intro to the layout of RStudio, and what everything does.</font>

+**DENA: I think we need a "basic programming concepts" even before we get to this -- we need to give them the omelet maker and the picture of the assembly line, or maybe a harvesting machine equivalent, so there's something human and understandable and relatable before they get straight into scary command line-looking things.
+Should we put it in here or at the end of the previous intro chapter?**

 ## Getting to know R and RStudio

 <font color="magenta">A good bit of this might be more suitable to the Setup section as it's got a lot about the setup and running of Rstudio.</font>